 Every so often I turn on the television, perhaps to the news, a documentary, or the Weather Channel, and I find that some terminology, familiar from my childhood, has been changed.
 Riptides are now "rip currents."
 Tidal waves are now "tsunamis."
 Saber-toothed tigers are now "saber-toothed cats."
+American buffalo are not really buffalo, but "bison."
 Grand Central Station is "Grand Central Terminal."
 Pluto is not a planet.
 And the comfortable lumbering old Brontosaurus is now, they tell us, the Apatosaurus.

 After a while, I get the feeling that we are being jerked around.
 Those in authority, or imputed authority, like to display their power by telling people they are "wrong."
 That they are ignorant, not up to date, not with it, etc. As Steven Pinker says, it is "gotcha! material for pedants and know-it-alls (the kind of people who insist that the millennium begins January 1, 2001)."